L. Sarhan has a B.A. in English and creative writing. She is currently working on an M.A. in English and creative writing.

 Nouns are all around us in our daily lives.
 There is no escaping them.
-However, there are many types of nouns and grammar rules to go with them.
+However, there are many types of nouns and grammar rules that go with them.
 A noun is a word that is used to name a person, place, thing, or idea.
 Understanding how nouns are classified doesn’t have to be as difficult as you might think.
 First, you will need to understand exactly what a noun is before examining the different types of nouns.

 Examples of nouns:

-person - child, teacher, parents, lawyer, tourist, quarterback, Mr. Lee
+Person - child, teacher, parents, lawyer, tourist, quarterback, Mr. Lee

-place - Egypt, school, restaurant, desert, house, city, store
+Place - Egypt, school, restaurant, desert, house, city, store

-thing - desk, pencil, apple, bridge, pet, boats, planes, computer
+Thing - desk, pencil, apple, bridge, pet, boats, planes, computer

-idea - beliefs, freedom, happiness, dreams, education
+Idea - beliefs, freedom, happiness, dreams, education